|Definitions of opt-in types|

 Every contact in each of your address books has an opt-in type.

-You can find and change a contact's opt-in type on the 'List contacts' page by going to Contacts > My contacts and by clicking an address book.
+To find and change a contact's opt-in type, go to Contacts > My contacts and click the name of an address book.

 Contacts can have one of the following four different opt-in types: